 for the repeat offender who had stolen several trucks over the past weeks.

 Once the K9 arrived, the deputies began tracking in the woods for the suspect.
-The primary deputy carried an incandescent SL-20 as his main light and a Stinger in the sap pocket of his uniform as his backup.
-After hours and miles of searching, the pair located the driver, who was now pretending to be a camper, “sleeping” deep in the mountains in a pile of brush and leaves.
-He was taken into custody
+The primary deputy carried an SL-20L® as his main light and a Stinger® in the sap pocket of his uniform as his backup.

-and the deputies exchanged a congratulatory nod with one another on a successful capture.
+nod with one another on a successful capture.
 But they weren’t out of the woods yet.
 Both men’s primary lights had died prior to locating the bad guy.
-Now onto their secondary lights, they still
+Now onto their secondary lights, they still had to find their way back to their cars.

-had to find their way back to their cars.
 They had not been in touch with dispatch for hours and other deputies had arrived on the scene at their vehicles, wondering where the men had gone.

 As the backing deputies stood at their cars, forming a plan to look for their partners, a small bluish light started to appear from the woods.
-The suspect was being led out by the deputies who were now using a Streamlight CuffMate to illuminate their way.
-Not exactly the light of choice to forage your way
+The suspect was being led out by the deputies who were now using a Streamlight CuffMate® to illuminate their way.
+Not exactly the light of choice to forage your way through the wilderness, but in a pinch, it got them back to the road safely.

 As a Sales Manager with Streamlight, I’m not chasing after criminals anymore.
 The most excitement I typically face is a flat tire on the freeway or the occasional medical emergency on an airplane.
 [That’s right, a fellow passenger passed out on the airplane in the middle of the night, bouncing his head off an arm rest.
-Thanks to my routine of redundant equipment, I was able to hand the flight attendant the ProTac 1L-1AA that was in my pocket and grab a ProTac 2L-X for the ER doctor that happened to be on the flight.
-Neither one wanted to give me my light back when after the patient had recovered!]
+Thanks to my routine of redundant equipment, I was able to hand the flight attendant the

 As someone who still prepares to be ready for the worst, I highly recommend redundancy in your lighting plan.
 This can be accomplished in a variety of ways, from combining handheld and weapon-mounted lighting to adding a headlamp into the mix.